 This post by N. Bucky Stanton is the sixth post in a series on Environmental Histories of the Future, in which scholars from the environmental humanities explore how people in the past imagined and crafted their own environmental futures, and how our thinking about the environment in 2021 might shape the future.
+This essay is also cross-posted with Historians for Future.

 The framing of modernity, and the sincerity of its consequences, produces a ruptured temporality.
 Social and ecological appropriation acts tandemly with acceleration into an increasingly uncertain yet possible future of “utopian fulfillment” to alienate the present from the past, the utopian future requiring a dystopic past.
 One region emblematic of modernity’s temporal and environmental tension is Arkadia, Greece.
 For more than two thousand years, the region has been viewed through the prism of “Arcadia,” a metaphor for a socially and ecologically balanced utopia.
 Contemporary Arkadia has followed another utopic image instead: national belonging.
 A half century of lignite coal mining and burning has blasted the Arkadian landscape and people, leaving the utopic image of Arcadia barely perceptible and its future more uncertain than ever.
 Yet, 21st century archaeological and environmental futures present opportunities which mediate past and present.
 To explore how these emerging futures are mending the relationship between past and present, this essay will investigate the social and environmental futures past of Arkadia.